-- Third-party SIP trunk providers Connection to the SIP trunk providers is accomplished via multiple MiVoice Border Gateways, which should be configured with 1:1 redundancy.
+- Third-party SIP trunk providers Connection to the SIP trunk providers is accomplished through multiple MiVoice Border Gateways, which is configured with 1:1 redundancy.
 The MiVoice Border Gateway provides Session Border Controller (SBC) functionality to manage interoperability with third-party SBCs.
-The MiVoice Border Gateways should be deployed as a cluster to allow sharing of SIP trunk licenses.
+The MiVoice Border Gateways are deployed as a cluster to allow sharing of SIP trunk licenses.
 Load balancing of outgoing connections is based on MiVoice Business Automatic Route Selection (ARS) tables.
-Load balancing of incoming connections will depend on the third-party SBC capabilities.
-Overall load balancing should be arranged to share the load across the MiVoice Border Gateways in the cluster.
+Load balancing of incoming connections is dependent on the third-party SBC capabilities.
+Overall load balancing is arranged to share the load across the MiVoice Border Gateways in the cluster.
 Connection to multiple third-party SIP trunk providers is supported.
-Multiple providers may be used to improve reliability or select among alternate long distance providers. - Customer on-premise networks The SMB architecture uses a dedicated MPLS connection to the end-customer sites.
-This MPLS connection allows virtual routing and forwarding (VRF) such that customer end-points securely access the LAN deployed MiVoice Business and MiCollab.
-End-points are connected to the LAN side of the server gateway.
-Deploying MiCloud Business Solution topologies with public network connectivity to customer sites is possible; the main concern is the ability to satisfy QoS considerations.
-For further guidance on possible deployment with public networks, contact Mitel Professional Services. - Remote client access Remote clients access call control and applications over the Internet with connectivity through the MiVoice Border Gateway providing Teleworker service.
-The MiVoice order Gateways should be clustered to provide license sharing, MiNet end-point load balancing, and resiliency.
-As MiCollab Clients do not support redirection by the MiVoice Border Gateway, these clients cannot be load balanced; MiCollab Client resiliency is achieved with VMware high availability. - External cloud services Integration to cloud services is done through the Mitel Open Integration Gateway.
+Multiple providers are used to improve reliability or select between alternate long distance providers. - Customer On-Premise networks The Small Business architecture uses the customer's existing public Internet connection.
+The main concern is the ability to satisfy QoS considerations over the public Internet. - External cloud services Integration to cloud services is done through the Mitel Open Integration Gateway.
 The service provider should ensure that sufficient bandwidth is available to support the expected end-customer transaction traffic.